USAJOBS/ATP-Support/events/create.md

 title: How to create and post an event
 ---

-You can use the event feature in ATP to create and post an event on USAJOBS.

 Before you create an event, make sure you get approval for the event from your agencies HR department.
 The USAJOBS Program Office must also approve the event before it is published.

 ## What do I need to include in an event?